 | Transition Deadline | October 31, 2025 | All ISO 27001:2013 certificates expire.
 No exceptions after this date |

-If you are a small business with a one or two-man compliance team, it can be detrimental to delay the transition.
-Transitioning too close to the deadline may create scheduling bottlenecks with auditors and will result in significant non-conformities.
+Note for SMBs: If you are a small business with a one or two-man compliance team, it can be detrimental to delay the transition.
+Transitioning too close to the deadline may create scheduling bottlenecks with auditors and will result in significant non-conformities.Β

 How to prepare for the ISO 27001:2022 transition

-Don’t look at this transition as a simple control update that’s an additional hassle for your compliance team.
-It is also an opportunity to strengthen your management system and clean up audit inefficiencies.
-Here are some practical steps on how you should be approaching this:
+Don’t look at this transition as a simple control update that’s an additional hassle for your compliance team, it is also an opportunity to strengthen your management system and clean up audit inefficiencies.
+Here are the practical steps to approach it effectively:

 1. Perform a gap assessment